wilsonwang/deploy-laravel-vercel/README.md

 For running `vercel dev` properly, you need to have PHP installed on your computer, [learn more](errors/now-dev-no-local-php.md).
 But it's PHP and as you know PHP has built-in development server.
 It works out of box.

+If you have some deployement errors, please check this [link](https://github.com/vercel-community/php/issues/504)